DevOps-Nirvana/aws-missing-tools/aws-choose-profile/README.md

 ## Potential Use:
 For sysadmins and geeks who manage more than one AWS-based client and/or have multiple accounts to manage with consolidated billing, this script helps wranggle your local credentials to manage those various AWS accounts.

+## Todo:
+If you'd like to help contribute (or when the author is bored) there are some features that could be added...
+- Add ability to also set AWS_DEFAULT_REGION automatically based on the profile selected if that profile has a default region
+- Add another "wrapper" besides bash-based for use in powershell/windows?
+Any windows geeks interested?
+- Others?
+Submit feature requests as a bug in Github

 ## Additional Information: